mullercloud/articles/ckvv6htzx0ppr8as1hamne4fa.md

-## Create and Work With an EC2 Instance lab
+## Create and Work with an EC2 Instance lab

 Creating and working with Elastic Compute Cloud (EC2) instances is a very common occurrence with AWS.
 This is a basic A Cloud Guru lab walkthrough that involves creating a VPC, Security Group, key pair, and then connecting to the instance via SSH.